Alap-Alap Formation: Aircraft

-The Alap-Alap Formation display team uses the Pilatus PC-7 Mk.II turboprop aircraft, an aircraft purchased from Switzerland in 1997.
-The aircraft are liveried in a white, blue, red, and yellow colour-scheme, and each aircraft have two under-wing smoke pods which generate white smoke.
+The Alap-Alap Formation display team uses three of the four RBAirF / TUDB Pilatus PC-7 Mk.II turboprop aircraft purchased from Switzerland in 1997, a low-wing tandem-seat training aircraft powered by a 522 kW PT-6A-25C turboprop engine driving a four-blade variable-pitch propeller.
+All four PC-7 aircraft of the RBAirF are liveried in a white, blue, red, and yellow colour-scheme.
+The three aircraft used by the Alap-Alap Formation display team (registration numbers: TUDB-302, TUDB-303, and TUDB-304) are fitted with two under-wing smoke pods, mounted on external hard-points, which generate white smoke during displays.

+Operation

 Currently the Royal Brunei Air Force have a total of four PC-7 Mk.II aircraft.
-The aircraft are under the management of No 63 Squadron TUDB, a squadron of the training wing located at the Royal Brunei Air Force Base, Rimba.
+The aircraft are under the management of No 73 Squadron TUDB (originally known as 63 Squadron ATUDB), a flying squadron of No. 7 Wing RBAirF, part of the Flying Training School (FTS) of the training wing located at the Royal Brunei Air Force Base, Rimba.

 Pilots

 Identified by their respective 'Eagle' call signs, the display team consists of three pilots.
 One pilot is local, from the Royal Brunei Air Force, and two remaining pilots are from the British Royal Air Force (RAF), one on loan from the RAF and the other directly contracted to the RBAF.
-All are qualified flying instructor (QFI) pilots.
+All are Qualified Flying Instructor (QFI) pilots, whilst its team leader achieved the Formation Aerobatic Leader qualification from the Empire Test Pilots' School (ETPS) in the UK.